Mastering Database Normalisation

 1. Split Multiple Values: We need to separate the multiple contact numbers into individual records.
 This might increase the number of rows in the table but will ensure that each cell holds only one value.

-2. Ensure Uniqueness of Rows: We can maintain a composite primary key (Student ID, Course Code, and Enrollment Date) to ensure each row remains unique.
+2. Ensure Uniqueness of Rows: We can maintain a composite primary key (Student ID, Course Code, Enrollment Date, Contact Number) to ensure each row remains unique.

 Table after Applying 1NF